tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 Remembering `liftA2` is equivalent to `f <$> a <*> b`.

 Our `<*>` will allow for the sequencing of the applicative effect, so this will sequentially parse all characters, making sure they are correct.
-As soon, as one applicative parser fails, the result of the parsing will fail.
+As soon as one applicative parser fails, the result of the parsing will fail.

 This could also be written as: